Pylons/pyramid/docs/narr/templates.rst

              usually only desirable during development.

-In order to turn on automatic reloading of templates, you can use an environment variable setting or a configuration file setting.
+In order to turn on automatic reloading of templates, you can use an environment variable, or a configuration file setting.

 To use an environment variable, start your application under a shell using the ``BFG_RELOAD_TEMPLATES`` operating system environment